stevekinney/tailwind-workshop/src/content/z-index.md

 - **Concept**: The stacking context is an imaginary three-dimensional space in which elements reside.
 A higher `z-index` value means an element will be closer to the viewer, overlaying those with lower values.
 - **Use-case**: Use `z-index` when you want to control which elements overlay others.
 This is often relevant for modals, tooltips, dropdowns, and floating buttons.
-- **Trade-offs**: It can get complex in larger projects where many elements have defined z-indices.
+- **Trade Offs and Other Things to Consider**: It can get complex in larger projects where many elements have defined z-indices.
 If not managed well, this can lead to unintended overlaps or elements appearing beneath others.

 ## Using Tailwind for Z-Index